tellor-io/telliot-feeds/docs/usage.md

   --help                          Show this message and exit.
 ```

-## Staker Tag Flag
+## Account Flag

 You must select an account to use for reporting.
-The staker tag flag (`--staker-tag`/`-st`) is used to retrieve a [ChainedAccount](https://github.com/pydefi/chained-accounts) with a corresponding name.
+The account flag (`--account`/`-a`) is used to retrieve a [ChainedAccount](https://github.com/pydefi/chained-accounts) with a corresponding name.
 This `ChainedAccount` stores the account's checksum address, private key, and chain IDs.
 Example usage:
 ```
-telliot-examples -st fakeaccountname report
+telliot-examples -a fakeaccountname report
 ```

 ## Report Command

 Use the `report` command to submit data to the TellorX or TellorFlex oracles.
 Example `report` command usage:
 ```
-telliot-examples --st bigdaddysatoshi report
+telliot-examples -a bigdaddysatoshi report
 ```
 By default, the reporter will continue to attempt reporting whenever out of reporting lock.
 Use the `--submit-once` flag to only report once:
 ```
-telliot-examples -st staker1 report --submit-once
+telliot-examples -a staker1 report --submit-once
 ```

 ## Profit Flag